Gardening Answers Knowledgebase

 According to the University of California, Davis Integrated Pest Management program, Erineum mites will not adversely affect your grape crop, they merely cause an aesthetic problem (disfigured leaves).

 Washington State University Extension does mention using dormant-season horticultural oils or wettable sulfur.
+(Search for grape on the left side of the web page).
 Excerpt:

 The grape erineum mite, Collomerus vitus, is actually a type of eriophyid mite.
 They are very tiny, whitish, worm-like, and spindle-shaped.
 Their bodies have definite annulations or rings, and only two pairs of legs directly behind the mouthparts.
 They overwinter under outer bud scales and feed on leaves during summer.
 The upper leaf surface becomes blistered, and blisters on the lower leaf surface turn white, yellow, or brown.
 Colonies of mites live inside the blisters (erinea) formed by their feeding on the lower surfaces.
 The blisters contain masses of enlarged leaf hairs.
 Large infestations can cause major stress on young vines.
 From mid-August to leaf drop, the mites migrate back to the overwintering sites beneath bud scales.